Guide to the French Tax Foncieres and Taxe d'Habitation

 Residence/Occupancy Tax (Habitation)

-Am I liable for residence tax?
+Am I Liable for Occupancy Tax?

 The housing tax is not applicable to unoccupied properties.
 However, in certain municipalities, a tax is levied on properties that have not been occupied for more than a year (taxe sur les logements vacants or taxe d’habitation sur les logements vacants).